csiro-dcfp/pangeo_hpc/README.md

 	```
 	You'll get prompted for where to install conda.
 The default is home, which is quite limited for space.
 I recommend instead using a persistent location, e.g. `/g/data` on Gadi, `/group` on Zeus or Bowen storage on Pearcey.

-	Note, the following scripts require that `conda` is initialised.
+	Note, to run the scripts in this repo `conda` will need to be initialised.
 When you first install conda you will be given the option to append some lines to your `.bashrc` that will initialise `conda` every time to log in.
 I recommend you do this.
 Otherwise, you'll have to initialise `conda` manually before progressing.

 3. If there's any possibility you might edit the scripts in this repo and want to keep track of your edits using git, create a fork of this repo under your own github account by clicking on the `Fork` button on the top right of this page.
 Doing this will create a replica of this repo under your username at `https://github.com/<your_username>/pangeo_hpc.git`.
 If you don't have a github account and you don't want to create one, go to step 3.